October 17, 2025 (1mo ago) — last updated November 3, 2025 (16d ago)

 Strategic Analysis: Living Innovation

-Innovation serves as a catalyst for growth and relevance.
-In a rapidly changing world, the ability to adapt and create is not a luxury, it's a survival skill.
-This value transforms obstacles into opportunities and encourages a mindset of continuous improvement.
-It’s the difference between being a passive participant in life and actively shaping your reality.
+Innovation is a catalyst for growth and relevance.
+In a rapidly changing world, the ability to adapt and create is essential.
+Innovation turns obstacles into opportunities and encourages continuous improvement.

-Key Insight: True innovation often arises not from a single brilliant idea, but from a culture of persistent curiosity.
-It's found in asking "What if?" and "Why not?" in everyday situations, like 3M's development of Post-it Notes from a "failed" adhesive experiment.
+Key Insight: True innovation often arises from a culture of curiosity—asking “What if?” and “Why not?” in everyday situations.

 Actionable Takeaways: How to Cultivate Innovation